 African Grey loves to accompanied with human being and hates loneliness.
 The company of such intelligent mimicker bird buddy is full-time fun and joy for humans too.

 Habitation of African Grey Parrot

 The African Grey Parrot is endemic to the Congo, Africa & lives in the rainforest under the “arch” between 15 and 25 meters above the ground.
 Excellent climber and almost exclusively arboreal.
 It descends only to drink at the lakes and rivers around which usually installs its colony.

-due to the density of the rainforest. the African grey must fly above the trees high. sometimes up to an altitude of 700 meters.
+Due to the density of the rainforest, these birds can fly high above the trees such as up to an altitude of 700 meters.